cormas/cormas-docs/docs/tutorials/pharo-basics/learn-pharo.md

+---
+title: Where to Learn Pharo?
+sidebar_position: 1
+slug: /where-to-learn-pharo
+---

 # Where to Learn Pharo?

 The following pages of this guide will teach you the basics of Pharo programming language and environment that are necessary to use Cormas.